core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 3. The server processes the phantom observation request above, without transmitting it on the wire.
 The request is addressed to the resource for which the server wants to start the group observation, as if sent by the group of observers, i.e., with GRP_ADDR as source address and GRP_PORT as source port.

 4. Upon processing the self-generated phantom registration request, the server interprets it as an observe registration received from the group of potential observer clients.
-In particular, from then on, the server MUST use T as its own local Token value associated to that observation, with respect to the (previous hop towards the) clients.
+In particular, from then on, the server MUST use T as its own local Token value associated with that observation, with respect to the (previous hop towards the) clients.

 5. The server does not immediately respond to the phantom observation request with a multicast notification sent on the wire.
 The server stores the phantom observation request as is, throughout the lifetime of the group observation.